raghu-ml/imp-capstone/README.md

 After a few more observations (as we got close to sumbission, with 2 submissions per week), i removed the exploration paramteter prefering exploitation.

-I also set the search bounds on function 1 to `[[0.77,0.8],[0.64,0.75]]` as i felt the suggestions were outside the range where I had observed the maxiumum values.
+I also set the search bounds on function 1 to `[[0.77,0.8],[0.64,0.75]]` as i felt the suggestions were outside the range where I had observed the maximum values.

+I also explored different kernels and did not notice any differene in the suggestions and decided to stick with the default Marten kernel.